PhilipsHue/flutter_reactive_ble/uart_example/README.md

-# flutter reactive BLE UART demo app
+# Flutter reactive BLE UART demo app

 This demo app shows an usecase for using flutter_reactive_ble library for building a UART emulation over BLE.